ocean-data-challenges/2020a_SSH_mapping_NATL60/README.md

 | Statistical interpolation |  xx  |  YY |  Covariances not optimized |  quickstart demo  |

 ## Quick start
-You can follow the quickstart guide in [this notebook](https://github.com/ocean-data-challenges/2020a_SSH_mapping_NATL60/blob/master/quickstart.ipynb) or lauch it directly from <a href="https://binder.pangeo.io/v2/gh/ocean-data-challenges/2020a_SSH_mapping_NATL60/master?filepath=quickstart.ipynb" target="_blank">binder</a>.
+You can follow the quickstart guide in [this notebook](https://github.com/ocean-data-challenges/2020a_SSH_mapping_NATL60/blob/master/quickstart.ipynb) or launch it directly from <a href="https://binder.pangeo.io/v2/gh/ocean-data-challenges/2020a_SSH_mapping_NATL60/master?filepath=quickstart.ipynb" target="_blank">binder</a>.

 ## Download the data
 The data is hosted [here](https://ige-meom-opendap.univ-grenoble-alpes.fr/thredds/catalog/meomopendap/extract/ocean-data-challenges/dc_data1/catalog.html) with the following directory structure